Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated INQ code: Results and Discussion

-In Fig.~(\ref{fig:fe-dyn-Bext}) we look at the evolution of magnetization in the \ce{Fe6} cluster and bcc \ce{Fe} under an applied external magnetic field.
-The two systems are initially, at time $t=0$, in their equilibrium ground state configuration.
-In both cases, the total magnetic moment is oriented along the {\rm z}-axis; \ce{Fe6} has a magnetic moment of approximately $20\,\mu_{\rm B}$, while bcc \ce{Fe} has a magnetic moment in the unit cell of $2.22\,\mu_{\rm B}$.
-The two systems are excited using the same magnetic pulse, shown in panel (c) of Fig.~(\ref{fig:fe-dyn-Bext}).
-The dynamics is identical; the precession frequency of oscillations is the same since it is induced by the same externally applied field (with the same $g$ factor for the two cases).
+We now consider the case of a time-dependent magnetic field.
+In Fig.~(\ref{fig:fe-dyn-Bext}) we look at the evolution of magnetization in the \ce{Fe6} cluster; this forms a octahedral structure with a spin density profile shown in panels (c) and (d) of Fig.~\ref{fig:nc-clusters}, and bcc \ce{Fe} under an applied external magnetic field that is uniform but that changes in time.
+The two systems are initially, at time \(t = 0\), in their equilibrium ground-state configuration.
+In both cases, the total magnetic moment is oriented along the {\rm z}-axis; \ce{Fe6} has a total magnetic moment of approximately \(20\,\mu_\text{B}\) (\(3.33~\mu_\text{B}\) per atom), while bulk bcc \ce{Fe} has a computed magnetic moment in the unit cell of \(2.22~\mu_\text{B}\) per atom.
+Both systems are excited using the same magnetic pulse, shown in Fig.~\ref{fig:fe-dyn-Bext}c.
+The dynamics are extremely similar, except for the different amplitude determined by the initial magnetization of the two systems and the small negative value of the spin oscillations in the case of \ce{Fe6}.
+The precession frequency of oscillations is the same since it is induced by the same externally applied field.
 We do not observe any difference in the simulation with and without spin-orbit interaction.
-In general, the $g$ factor in the two cases could differ due to orbital angular momentum contribution~\cite{Xu2024-lw}, but we are not considering this contribution here.
-The external magnetic field couples with the spin degrees of freedom via $\hat{\mathcal{V}}_{\rm z}$; a dynamical modification of the spin-orbit requires an electronic excitation close to the nuclei that modifies the orbital state of the system.
-This can be obtained by applying an optical pulse; in contrast, a magnetic pulse cannot induce this type of excitation within the current implementation level.
+In general, an orbital response to an external magnetic field is not zero due to orbital angular momentum contributions~\cite{Xu2024-lw}, which may affect spin due to spin-orbit interactions, but we are not considering this contribution here with only spin Zeeman interactions introduced in section 3.4.
+The external magnetic field couples with the spin degrees of freedom via \(\hat{\mathcal{V}}_{\rm z}\); a dynamical modification of the spin-orbit requires an electronic excitation close to the nuclei that modifies the orbital state of the system.
+This excitation can be obtained by applying an optical pulse; in contrast, a magnetic pulse cannot induce this type of excitation within the current implementation level.
 In the next section, we discuss real-time simulations in the presence of optical pulses.